vyasdeepti/User-Purchase-Decision-using-Decision-Tree/README.md

 ### 4. Confusion Matrix
 **What it is:** A confusion matrix is a table that visualizes the performance of a classification algorithm, showing counts of true positives, false positives, true negatives, and false negatives.

-**How it's used in your code:**
+**How it's used in the code:**
-You use scikit-learn’s `confusion_matrix`:
+We have used scikit-learn’s `confusion_matrix`:
 ```python
 from sklearn.metrics import confusion_matrix
 cm = confusion_matrix(y_test, y_pred)
 print(cm)
 ```
-The matrix lets you see how many correct and incorrect predictions the model made for each class (Purchased = 1 or 0).
+The matrix lets us see how many correct and incorrect predictions the model made for each class (Purchased = 1 or 0).

 ---